DionSat/trivia_application/server/README.md

 2. Make a copy of the [.env.sample](../.env.sample) and rename it to ```.env```.
 3. Edit the variables in your ```.env``` file to match your postgres installation configuration.

-in the server dictory run
+in the server directory run
 ### `npm run seed`

 to intially seed the leaderboard database